mattvenn/piffin/reaction_timer/lesson-3.md

 Ask the students to think about what is needed to flash a light on and off:

-1. being able to control the pins on the Raspberry Pi with python
+1. Being able to control the pins on the Raspberry Pi with python,
-2. pausing a short moment - without a pause the LED will flash so fast it will just look dim!
+2. Pausing a short moment - without a pause the LED will flash so fast it will just look dim!
-3. a loop, so the LED will continue flashing
+3. A loop, so the LED will continue flashing,
+4. The physical circuit: an LED, resistor and some wires.

 Ask the students if they've seen any code that could something similar?
 The stopwatch program from last time has the loop, and it can pause.
 What it's missing is the ability to turn on and off the LED.